 Hwange National Park is a sanctuary within Zimbabwe and the site of truly memorable safari adventures.
-At some 5,650 square miles Hwange is Zimbabwe’s largest protected park area and boasts over 100 varieties of mammals and nearly 400 species of birds.
+At some 5,650 square miles Hwange National Park is Zimbabwe’s largest protected park area and boasts over 100 varieties of mammals and nearly 400 species of birds.
 The menagerie on land is dominated by an incredible population of elephants, who have been thriving in the area since the 1980s.
 Large groups of wild dog, herds of gemsbok, and families of brown hyena are also notably prolific in this region.
 Lion, leopard, and cheetah are ever present as well, happy to feast on the bounty of wildebeest, zebra, impala, sable, and other plains grazers to be found.

 The landscape of Hwange National Park is as widely diverse as its impressive assembly of wildlife, and includes everything from desert sands near the border of the Kalahari to Zambezi Teak and mopane woodlands, grasslands, and formations of granite.
 Hints of ancient history can be found in the the rock carvings of Bumbusi National Monument, and in the fossilized remains of long-dried drainage channels which form wetlands with each rainy season.